 - Use lots of different colors and fruit on your platter.

-Assembling the fruit tray
+Assembling the Fruit Tray

 - Sketch the platter shape you want to use on the cardboard.
 Make adjustments as desired.

-- Using scissors and knife, cut out the shape.
+- Using scissors and a knife, cut out the shape.
 Do not worry about uneven edges because they will be covered by plastic wrap and foil.

 - Cover top completely with plastic wrap, taping to the underside of the tray for security.